 Along the river front are some other reminders of Liverpool's international connections.
 The marble structure with a tower in the middle is the Merchant Navy memorial.
 It records the fallen of the Second World War.
-Liverpool was a very important city during the Second World War.
+Liverpool was a very important city during the conflict.
 It was still Britain's most important trade link with the USA and the city became a vital source for American food supplies.

 As well as food the docks transported military goods such as weapons.
 Overall Liverpool handled 90 per cent of the military equipment brought into Britain.
 Liverpool was also a major naval base in the Battle of the Atlantic.
-Allied Navy ships from throughout the world were based and launched from here.
+Allied Navy ships were based and launched from here.
 Put simply, without Liverpool, Britain would have lost the war.